cs1302uga/cs1302-exercises/misc/OdinSetup.md

 In order to login to Odin, you will first need to connect to UGA's remote access VPN.
 Instructions on how to connect to the VPN are found [here](https://eits.uga.edu/access_and_security/infosec/tools/vpn/).

+**Note:** The CSCI support staff have recommended connecting to `remote2.uga.edu` instead of `remote.uga.edu` to reduce network lag and improve your experience on `Odin`.

 Your username on Odin is your MyID and the password is the same one that is associated with your MyID.
 Once you are successfully logged into the VPN, open up a local terminal in your terminal emulator and execute the following command to connect: